Rcharitra1/temporary-ez/docs/Managing Administration/General Fences/Add General Fences.md

 ---
-id: Adding General Fences
+id: Add General Fences
 sidebar_position: 1
 ---

-### How to add general fences?
+### How to add general fences.

 1. Press the blue **Add Fence** button.
 2. Name the fence and select the type of fence that you are adding.